esonn/ferret/README-5.3.md

 - compares text documents containing natural language or computer language
 - automatic conversion of standard word processor or pdf formats to text
+- processing specialised for major programming languages
+- choice of similarity measures to highlight individual or group similarity
 - quick loading and comparison of documents, up to computer's memory capacity
 - display of _all_ document comparisons, ranked by a similarity score
 - detailed display of _individual_ document comparisons, highlighting any copied text
 - save result table and comparisons to pdf or xml formats, for printing or further analysis.
+- display of unique trigrams per document/student

 *Similarity Measure*